goxr3plus/DragAdjustableLabel/README.md

 # DragAdjustableLabel

-  A Costume Node which is working like a Slider. <br>
+  A custom Node which is working like a Slider. <br>
  * <b>!</b> When you hold the mouse on it and drag upside the value is increased. <br>
  * <b>!</b> When you hold the mouse on it and drag down side the value is decreased.